 If you have read the Gospels you have probably noticed that Jesus often spoke in parables or stories.
 But have you ever asked yourself why?
 Why were stories so important to Jesus?

 Matthew 13:34-35 gives us one answer.
 Jesus spoke in parables to fulfill prophecy and to hide (for a time) his purpose.
-But I think there’s a larger purpose and significance to why Jesus spoke in parables.
+This is where post people stop.
+Why did Jesus speak in parables?
+To fulfill procephy.
+Easy answer.

 Why Did Jesus Speak In Parables?